wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-php-web-site-gallery.md

 > [AZURE.NOTE]
 > To complete this tutorial, you need a Windows Azure account.
 If you don't have an account, you can [activate your MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F) or [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
 >
 > If you want to get started with Azure Websites before you sign up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/).
-There, you can immediately create a short-lived starter web app in Azure Websitesâ€”no credit card required, and no commitments.
+There, you can immediately create a short-lived starter web app in Azure <!-- deleted by customization Websitesâ€”no --><!-- keep by customization: begin --> Websites¡ªno <!-- keep by customization: end --> credit card required, and no commitments.

 ## Select WordPress and configure for Azure Websites